shakfu/pma/docs/dev/design.md

 Status: stages 1, 2, 4 and 5 are built.
 Stage 3 is built for `claude` only.

+This document describes what `pma` does today. `implementation-plan.md` changes several of these decisions.
+Sections it supersedes carry a **Superseded** note naming the phase; the text below them remains the current behaviour until that phase lands.

 ## Problem

 94 repositories under `~/projects/personal`, all on GitHub.
 64 keep a root `TODO.md`.
 Checking what needs attention means opening each one.